-Please visit the owner's section of Jeep.com for instructional videos.
+Please visit the Owners Manual on your DVD for instructional videos.

 The soft top is not designed to carry any additional loads such as roof racks, spare tires, building, hunting, or camping supplies, and/or luggage, etc. Also, it was not designed as a structural member of the vehicle, and thus cannot properly carry any additional loads other than environmental (rain, snow, etc.).
-3